 - Regional tumor: The tumor has spread to the regional lymph nodes and/or regional tissues.

-- Metastatic tumor: The tumor has spread to distant organs including the liver, lung, brain and bones.
+- Metastatic tumor: The tumor has spread to distant organs including the liver, lung, brain, and bones.

 Management of Patients with Pheochromocytoma

 Genetic counseling is the first step to know other risk factors or familiar syndromes associated with the disease.
 Indications for genetic testing include a positive family history of familial pheochromocytoma syndrome, diagnosis made before the age of 40, bilateral disease or malignant tumor.
-Genetic testing is recommended also for family members of patients with confirmed diagnosis and positive genetic mutations.
+Genetic testing is recommended also for family members of patients with a confirmed diagnosis and positive genetic mutations.

 During surgery, Nitroprusside infusion is used for emergency elevation in the blood pressure.
 Hypotension following bilateral adrenalectomy is managed with norepinephrine infusion and hydrocortisone injection.
 Hydrocortisone is also helpful after bilateral adrenalectomy to avoid adrenal insufficiency.